Modular Networks for Compositional Instruction Following: Modular Instruction Following Networks

 \subsection{\Module Architecture}

-A diagram of our modularized architecture may be seen in Figure \ref{fig:teaser}, right.
+Our modularized architecture may be seen in Figure \ref{fig:teaser}, right.
+The architecture consists of 8 independent modules, one for each of the 8 subgoals in the domain (\eg \textsc{GoTo}, \textsc{PickUp}).
 For each \module, we use the same architecture as \citet{shridhar:cvpr20}'s monolithic model.
-This is a sequence-to-sequence model composed of an LSTM decoder which takes in as input an attended embedding of the natural language instruction, pretrained ResNet-18~\citep{he2016deep} features of the image observations, and the previous action's embedding.
-Details can be found in Appendix~\ref{app:submodule}.
-We maintain a separate module for each \subtask type.
-Hidden states are passed between the \modules' LSTM decoders at subgoal transitions (Figure~\ref{fig:teaser}, right). \daniel{details about which parameters are shared, in appendix?}
+This is a sequence-to-sequence model composed of an LSTM decoder taking as input an attended embedding of the natural language instruction, pretrained ResNet-18~\citep{he2016deep} features of the image observations, and the previous action's embedding.
+Hidden states are passed between the \modules' LSTM decoders at subgoal transitions (Figure~\ref{fig:teaser}, right).

+At each time step, each module $M^i$ computes its hidden state based on the last time step's action $a_{t-1}$, the current time step's observed image features $o_t$, an attended language embedding $\hat{x}_t^i$, and the previous hidden state $h_{t-1}^i$:

+Each module's attended language embedding $\hat x_t^i$ is produced using its own attention mechanism over embeddings $X = x_{1:N}$ of the language instruction, which are produced by a bidirectional LSTM encoder:

+Finally, the action $a_t$ and object interaction mask $m_t$ are predicted from $h_t^i$ and $e_t^i$ with a linear layer and a deconvolution network respectively.
+More details about this architecture can be found in \citet{shridhar:cvpr20}.
+Both the action and mask decoders, well as the language encoder, are shared across modules. \footnote{The modules' instruction encoder is separate from the controller's encoder (Sec.~\ref{sec:controller}), as we found it possible to achieve high performance on the \subtask prediction task using a smaller encoder than the one used by the modules.} \daniel{details about which parameters are shared, in appendix?}

-Our approach is similar to the subgoal modules used by the hierarchical policy work of \citet{andreas2017modular}, \citet{oh_2017}, and \citet{das2018neural}.
+Our use of subgoal modules is similar to the hierarchical policy approaches of \citet{andreas2017modular}, \citet{oh_2017}, and \citet{das2018neural}.
 However, in those approaches, the input to each module is symbolic (\eg \textsc{find[kitchen]}).
 In contrast, all modules in our work condition directly on natural language.